rmnobarra/rmnobarra.github.io/_posts/2024-03-29-considerations-on-the-Good-Fast-and-Cheap-Trilemma-and-Why-You-Shouldnt-Opt-for-Public-Cloud.md

 As mentioned, the cloud is more suitable for applications specifically designed for that environment.
 Depending on the workload and requirements, a monolithic on-premises application can serve customers well for a long time.
 If this text raised questions, know that you are not alone.

 A study in the UK showed that 25% of organizations have already migrated part of their workloads back to on-premises environments, mainly due to costs.
+And the major reason is:

+*"The most common motivator for repatriation I’ve been seeing is cost.
+In the survey, more than 43% of IT leaders found that moving applications and data from on-premises to the cloud was more expensive than expected.
+Although not a part of the survey, the cost of operating applications and storing data on the cloud has also been significantly more expensive than most enterprises expected.
+The cost-benefit analysis of cloud versus on-premises infrastructure varies greatly depending on the organization."* [Source](https://www.infoworld.com/article/3712861/why-companies-are-leaving-the-cloud.html)

 ## Conclusion